radiantlogic-v8/documentation-new/documentation/logging-and-troubleshooting-guide/03-radiantone-universal-directory.md

 2022-05-09 15:02:40,446 |localhost ~220509150108|<== conn=5 op=3 MsgID=3 BindResponse {resultCode=49, matchedDN=null, errorMessage=Reason: 52e - Invalid credentials} ### bindDN="cn=Marketing User,dc=hdap" ### etime=8 ###
 ```

-### Log Location

-The default location for the text output (e.g. vds_server_access.log) and the CSV output (e.g. vds_server_access.csv) is <RLI_HOME>/<instance_name>/logs/.
-The default instance name is vds_server, so the path would be: <RLI_HOME>/vds_server/logs/.
-To change the default log location, expand below the Advanced section (requires Expert Mode) and indicate the path in the Text Destination property and the CSV Destination property accordingly.
-Generally, these advanced settings should only be changed if advised by Radiant Logic.

 ### Rollover Size

 The vds_server_access.log rolls over when it reaches 100MB in size.
 Change this value if needed.

-### Log Archiving

-By default, once the vds_server_access log rolls over, it is kept for 30 days.
-Change this value in the Rollover: How long to keep the logs property if needed.
-To change the archive location, expand below the Advanced section and indicate the path in the Text Rollover Destination property and the CSV Rollover Destination property accordingly.
-Generally, these advanced settings should only be changed if advised by Radiant Logic.

 ### Log Contents